vijethph/SocketChat/README.md

 ### 🧱 Installing <a name="installing"></a>
 Clone this project and open this project in terminal.

-Install Express and SocketIO
+Install Dependencies:  Express and SocketIO

 ```
-npm install express
-npm install socketio
+npm install
 ```

-And run the project using following command and check the output at https://localhost:3000 in your browser.
+And run the project using following command and check the output at http://localhost:3000 in your browser.

 ```
-node server.js
+npm start
 ```

 The following output will be shown in the terminal after running above command.